eduardoefb/k8s-tcpdump-orchestrator/README.md

 - The Web UI pod auto-discovers its own namespace for orchestrating jobs
 - RBAC permissions are scoped properly for reading pods and creating jobs

----

-## 🧠 Inspiration

-Built for platform and SRE engineers who need a lightweight, automated, and namespace-aware solution to perform on-demand packet captures across multiple pods in Kubernetes clusters — without deploying sidecars or manually attaching to nodes.